acolas1/EventNarrative/README.md

 - Our GraphWriter code is borrowed from [CycleGT](https://github.com/QipengGuo/CycleGT).<br>
 - Our BART/T5 code on KG to text is borrowed from the [UKPLab](https://github.com/UKPLab/plms-graph2text).<br>
 - Metrics were caluclated with [pycocoevalcap](https://github.com/salaniz/pycocoevalcap), [BLEUscore](https://github.com/huggingface/datasets), and [chrF++](https://github.com/m-popovic/chrF).

+We thank all the authors for their useful code.